Open Accessibility Menu

 • Annual Diabetes Review: An annual diabetes review is available to people who have completed the Diabetes Education Program.
 It includes individualized education and an update on self-management skills.

 • Continuous Glucose Monitoring Test: A tiny glucose sensor is placed under your skin for several days.
 The sensor continuously measures the glucose in your tissue fluids.
 At the end of the test, the sensor is removed.
-Graphs of your glucose levels during the test can help you and your health care team adjust your diabetes treatment.
+Graphs of your glucose levels during the test can help you and your healthcare team adjust your diabetes treatment.

 • Medical Nutrition Therapy: This type of therapy involves working with a registered dietitian.
 The purpose of medical nutrition therapy is to help people improve diabetes control with self-management skills in nutrition, physical activity, and glucose monitoring.
 It also may prevent or slow the development of diabetes complications.
 Educational needs are determined by clients and their physicians.
 Insurance coverage varies.